The Binge

-The Binge is a 2020 American film directed by Jeremy Garelick and written by Jordan VanDina.
+The Binge is a 2020 American parody film directed by Jeremy Garelick and written by Jordan VanDina.
 A parody of The Purge, the film stars Skyler Gisondo, Eduardo Franco, Dexter Darden, Vince Vaughn, Grace Van Dien and Zainne Saleh.

 The Binge was released in the United States on August 28, 2020, by Hulu.
+The film received generally negative reviews from critics, although the performances of the cast, especially Vaughn's, were praised.

-A sequel was released on December 9, 2022, by Hulu.
-A Chistmas-themed sequel, It’s a Wonderful Binge, was released in December 2022.
+A Christmas-themed sequel, It's a Wonderful Binge, was released on December 9, 2022, by Hulu.

 Synopsis

 In a parody of The Purge, all alcohol and drugs are prohibited the entire year, except on the titular Binge, where alcohol and drugs are permitted for 12 hours.